 Brian Kelly: 'A lot of work to do' ahead of LSU's 2025 season

-BATON ROUGE - Wednesday morning was the first spring practice for the LSU Tigers ahead of the 2025 football season.
+BATON ROUGE - This week was the first week of spring practice for the LSU Tigers ahead of the 2025 football season.

-Head Coach Brian Kelly hosted a media conference this morning explaining what fans can expect and look forward to this season.
+Head Coach Brian Kelly hosted a media conference Wednesday explaining what fans can expect and look forward to this season.

 He said the team has "a lot of work to do" but that he is optimistic about the team's roster and depth.